(For more New Orleans pages please scroll down)

 If you are lucky enough to be invited, they are like a waltz back into another century, with spectacular Mardi Gras costumes…

 …with live music, delicious food (for which the city is almost as famous as it is for its music), drinks, and a general air of total festivity.

-She had fishing net wrapped around her with various crustaceans held within it, a gypsy shawl and a felt crab on her head: a feast for the eyes!
+Lisa had fishing net wrapped around her with various crustaceans held within it, wore a gypsy shawl, and had a felt crab on her head: she was a feast for the eyes!

 It is a whirl of strange figures…